edespino/cloudberry-site/docs/tutorial/crash-course.md

 ## Lesson 19.
 Workload management

-In CBDB, we have something called Resource Queues, or RQ for short.
+In Cloudberry, we have something called Resource Queues, or RQ for short.
 Think of an RQ as a group of sessions that need similar things and share resources.
 You can put any user into an RQ.

 Also, there is a feature called Priority.
 You can set a priority level for a whole RQ, which means every session in that RQ will have that priority.
 But if you want, you can set a priority for just one session using the `gp_adjust_priority()` function.